 Our websites support “LinkedIn Analytics” from LinkedIn.
 Through LinkedIn Analytics, we process information about your user behavior on our websites in order to facilitate analysis of website usage.
 We also use LinkedIn Analytics for marketing and optimization purposes.

 Whenever our websites are accessed, a connection is established to LinkedIn servers.
 In this way LinkedIn is notified that you have visited our websites with your IP address.
-If you click on the LinkedIn button on our website while you are logged in to your LinkedIn account, LinkedIn is able to associate your visit to our website with you and your user account.
+If you click on the LinkedIn button on our websites while you are logged in to your LinkedIn account, LinkedIn is able to associate your visit to our websites with you and your user account.

 We use the website conversion tracking technology (LinkedIn Insight) and the retargeting function (LinkedIn Ads) provided by LinkedIn.

 By means of this technology, visitors to our websites can be shown personalized advertising on LinkedIn.
 There is also an option to create anonymous reports on the performance of advertising and information about website interaction.
 The LinkedIn Insight tag is integrated into our websites for this purpose and establishes a connection to the LinkedIn server, provided that you are visiting this website while you are logged in to your LinkedIn account.
 The LinkedIn Insight tag allows collection of data about the visits to our websites, including the URL, referrer URL, IP address, device and browser characteristics, time stamp and pages viewed.
 These data are encrypted, anonymized within seven days and the anonymized data are deleted within 90 days.

 The information about your use of our websites generated by the cookie is usually transmitted to a LinkedIn server in the USA and stored there.
 We conclude standard contractual clauses according to Art.
 46(2) point c) GDPR with service providers in third countries.
 These provide suitable guarantees for the protection of your data with service providers in third countries.
 You can request a copy of this data protection agreement using the contact details given above.

 You can object to data processing by LinkedIn Analytics by means of an opt out here: https://www.linkedin.com/help/linkedin/answer/62931/manage-advertising-preferences.